AHFERREIRA/adordd/README.md

 You can get more information at ajusera.com (sorry its only in portuguese)

-To start working please check readme.pdf or leame.pdf
+To start working please check readme.pdf or leeme.pdf

+17.05.15